cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/deployment.md

 * **accessibility**: All you need to connect to Bitcoin or Ethereum is the client software and an internet connection.
 No AML, KYC, identity checks or subscription payment is required.
 * **no hierarchy**: All nodes are equal, meaning no individual node has more authority than another.
 All miners are also equal;
 * **crypto-economic incentives**: The lack of a central authority means there is no absolute defence against malicious behaviour.
 Instead, the network usually incentivises benevolent behaviour and dis-incentivises behaviour that endangers the network functioning to de facto implement prohibitive expenses to attack the network and others;
-* **full decentralisation**: Most public networks are completely decentralised because they are non-hierarchical and fully accessible.
+* **full decentralization**: Most public networks are completely decentralized because they are non-hierarchical and fully accessible.
 The playing field for market participants is therefore relatively level, so traditional business models may not work as well.

 The two most popular examples of functioning public networks are Bitcoin and Ethereum.